 Why: The Celtics have done a good job in the draft and on are the cusp of being the best team in the East, so whoever they bring in would be fighting to become a rotation player.
 Achiuwa has a chance to do that because he brings energy to both ends of the floor and is a hellacious rebounder.
 The brass will be taking a long look at North Carolina’s Cole Anthony, but the Celtics don’t need perimeter scoring more than they need front court depth.
 Achiuwa fits the bill.

 Why: I can see Boston going in multiple directions with this pick, because when you look at the Celtics roster, there’s not a specific area of need they need to fill.
 With Kemba Walker and Marcus Smart occupying the guard positions along with Jayson Tatum, Jaylen Brown and Gordon Hayward on the wing, if Boston keeps this pick I can seeing them adding some more front court depth as current starter Daniel Theis is fills more of a glue-guy type of role.
-Oturu, if available, would be a good pick in this spot because of his impact on both ends of the floor.
-As a sophomore at Minnesota, the 6-foot-10 center averaged 20.1 points and 11.3 rebounds per game while swatting 2.5 shots per contest.
-While young big men do everything they can to become that “stretch” style player that has become so popular, Oturu fits the bill of a rim protecting, mobile big who can score with his back to the basket.
+Smith, if available would be a nice choice here of proven production at a high college level with plenty of tools to build on at the NBA level.
+Smith was a double-double machine for the Terrapins during his sophomore season, averaging 15.5 points and 10.5 rebounds per game, and his 2.4 blocked shots per game were good for second in the Big Ten Conference.
+Smith shot 36.8 percent on just under three attempts per game from the college three point line, which makes me think he could be a potential two-way impact guy as a rim protector and versatile scoring option at the five, which is very reminiscent of Indiana Pacers center Myles Turner.

 13. New Orleans Pelicans